KevinDockx/JsonPatch/README.md

 ```

-If you want to provide your own adapter (responsible for applying the operations to your objects), inherit IObjectAdapter, implement the interface and pass in an instance of that in the Apply method.
+If you want to provide your own adapter (responsible for applying the operations to your objects), create a new class that implements the IObjectAdapter interface, and pass in an instance of that class in the ApplyTo method.

 A few more examples of how you can create a JsonPatchDocument: